michaelhalim168/GiftFinder/README.md

 ### Project Motivation

 For many people, including myself, finding the perfect gift for someone is a challenging and stressful experience.
+Fortunately we live in the digital age, where more and more people are sharing information about themselves in social media.
+I started to wonder: can we streamline the gift giving process by predicting what a user might like based on their social media profile?